-Note: Connect the source and load phases as indicated by the markings and drawings to prevent short circuits and to prevent phasesensitive load devices from malfunctioning or operating in reverse.
+Note: Connect the source and load phases as indicated by the markings and drawings to prevent short circuits and to prevent phase-sensitive load devices from malfunctioning or operating in reverse.

-Tighten the lugs.
 Verify that all connections are consistent with drawings before tightening the lugs.
-Tighten all cable lug connections to the torque values shown on the label on the switch.
-(See Figure 2-24 for a typical rating/torque label.)
-Carefully wipe off any excess joint compound after tightening the terminal lugs.
+Tighten all cable lug connections to the torque values shown in Figure 2-7.